-Derivation of the NPAs and CRAR from the slippage ratios, which were projected from the above mentioned credit risk econometric models, were based on the following assumptions: credit growth of 17 per cent; recovery rate of 5 per cent; write-offs at 3.5 per cent; risk weighted assets growth of 18 per cent; and profit growth of 10 per cent.
+Derivation of the NPAs and CRAR from the slippage ratios, which were projected from the above mentioned credit risk econometric models, were based on the following assumptions: credit growth of 18 per cent; recovery rate of 6 per cent; zero write-offs; risk weighted assets growth of 20 per cent; and profit growth of 10 per cent.
 The regulatory capital growth is assumed to remain at the minimum by assuming minimum mandated transfer of 25 per cent of the profit to the reserves account.
 The distribution of new NPAs in various sub-categories was done as prevailing in the existing stock of NPAs.
 Provisioning requirements for various categories of advances are 0.4 per cent for standard advances, 10 per cent for sub-standard advances, 75 per cent for doubtful advances, and 100 per cent for loss advances.
 The projected values of the ratio of the non-performing advances were translated into capital ratios using the "balance sheet approach", by which capital in the balance sheet is affected via the provisions and net profits.
 It is assumed that the existing loan loss provisioning coverage ratios remain constant for the future impact.